ibm-cloud-docs/speech-to-text/metadata.md

 ## Maximum alternatives
 {: #max-alternatives}

-The `max_alternatives` parameter is supported only with previous-generation models, not with next-generation models.
-{: note}

 The `max_alternatives` parameter accepts an integer value that tells the service to return the *n*-best alternative hypotheses for the results.
 By default, the service returns only a single transcription result, which is equivalent to setting the parameter to `1`.
 By setting `max_alternatives` to a number greater than 1, you ask the service to return that number of the best alternative transcriptions.
 (If you specify a value of `0`, the service uses the default value of `1`.)